matthewmodestino/splunk-fargate-firelens-demo/README.md

 ## Review the Demo Task Definition

-The demo task definition included deploys an nginx container that can be exposed using an ALB with an HTTP:80 port listener.
+The demo Fargate Task Definition deploys a nginx container that can be exposed using an ALB with an HTTP:80 port listener.

 The key is to make sure our firelens config points to the file we seeded in out `splunk/fluentd-hec` container.